MarinaPimenova/classical-rag-api/README.md

   - CHAT_MODEL -> by default `gpt-4.1-mini-2025-04-14`
   - MISTRAL_AI_API_KEY -> *No default value*
 - Open a terminal, navigate to the directory (`<ROOT_FOLDER>/classical-rag-api/docker-config`) <br/>containing docker-compose.yml file, and run the following command:

-**Please be aware that very soon the run process will be simplified - once above images will be pushed into [hub.docker.com](https://hub.docker.com)**

 ```shell
 cd <ROOT_FOLDER>/classical-rag-api/docker-config